SophMC/notechain/README.md

 -------------------
 ####Day 33

-[Tau](http://www.datatau.com/) - Hackernews for data science.
+[Tau](http://www.datatau.com/) - Hacker news for data science.

 [Good list](https://github.com/ujjwalkarn/DataSciencePython) of Python resources for data science

 ##### Windspeed plotting

-- Can't work out how to apply `map()`, `filter` or `apply()` to my messy groupby object.
+- Can't work out how to apply `map()`, `filter()` or `apply()` to my messy groupby object.
 Instead of `mean` and `std` passed to agg():
 `wind_group = group['ws','ws_0','ws_06','ws_12','ws_18'].agg(['mean','std','count'])`
 I want to pass functions in their place which would only assign the mean for the group, if count > 10, otherwise assign nan.
-- The difficulty is navigating the different levels of indexes (year and month) and columns (for each of 'ws', 'ws_06' there is another level with mean, std and count.
+- The difficulty is navigating the different levels of indices (year and month) and columns (for each of 'ws', 'ws_06'..etc. there is another level with mean, std and count.
+See all this unintelligible working [here](windspeed/notebooks/033-group_stations.ipynb).

 ##### Random Forests (Samsung data)

+- Worked out that the remap_col() function was made by the author - I made accessible copy of the randomforests.py module to get the function.
+- Started working with sklearn.ensemble.RandomForestClassifier to build a random forest model.
+Will upload the workbook when it is finished tomorrow.

 ##### SQL

+-CREATE INDEX speeds up finding values in a table.
+Syntax:
+  `CREATE INDEX index_name ON table_name (column_name)(or col1,col2,col3)`
+  `CREATE UNIQUE INDEX` to create a unique index on the table

+- Go through [this tutorial](http://www.sqlcourse.com/) and do the exercises.
+There is also an [more advanced one](http://www.sqlcourse2.com/), which I have covered some material from.

 -------------------